henrysdev/henrysdev_blog/_posts/2021-03-03-building-the-game-i-want-to-play.markdown

 Since working on a project that inspires me in this way, all of those pesky arguments against building a project seem more like excuses, and I find myself spending contemplative time asking constructive questions about the project itself rather than talking myself out of building it.
 Thanks for reading!

 * MIDI Matches Project Repository: [https://github.com/henrysdev/midimatches](https://github.com/henrysdev/midimatches)
-* MIDI Matches Development Build (not stable): [https://midimatches.onrender.com/](https://midimatches.onrender.com/)
+* MIDI Matches Development Build (not stable!): [https://midimatches.onrender.com/](https://midimatches.onrender.com/)